ma-compbio/scGHOST/README.md

 `python scghost.py --config sample_configs/config_wtc.json`

 ## Contact
-Please email jianma@cs.cmu.edu or raise an issue in the github repository with any questions about installation or usage.
+Please email jianma@cs.cmu.edu or raise an issue in the github repository with any questions about installation or usage or any encountered bugs.